mcellteam/cellblender_tutorials/structured_mols/tutorial.rst

 Then open the CellBlender "Molecules" panel and add a molecule named "A".
 Then open the BNGL subpanel within the Molecules panel.
 Ensure that the panel is wide enough to see the Geometry drop down options.
-Then select the "XYZ,AngleRef" Geometry option to begin building 3D Molecules.
+Then select the "XYZ,RotRef" Geometry option to begin building 3D Molecules.

 We will start with a few single molecules with components and then work our way up to some interesting complexes.

-Start by clicking the "+" button 4 times to add 4 components.
+Start by clicking the "+" button (in the BNGL panel) 4 times to add 4 components.
 The new components will each typically have default names like "C#".
 These will be fine for now.
 Each component will also have an index number associated with it (in the "Index" column on the far left).
 In this tutorial, we will generally refer to each component using this index number.

 Click the checkbox to the left of the last component (index number 3).
 This will change its type from being a "Component" to being a "Rotation Key".
 We will want each of our other 3 components to use this as its rotation key, so enter the number "3" in the "Rot Ref" column for each of the other components (the column to the far right).
+Since there is only one rotation reference key in this molecule, you can also set this key for all components by clicking the "key" button that appears to the right.

 .. image:: ./images/Molecule_Component_Panel.png